ORNL/cpp-proposals-pub/D1673/blas_interface.md

 Fortran 95 comes with dot products and other vector operations built in, so the "Thin BLAS" only retains four "BLAS 1" functions: `SWAP`, `ROT`, `NRM2`, and `ROTG`.
-By analogy with the "Thin BLAS," we could offer a much more limited set of functions, by relying on functionality either already in C++, or likely to enter C++ soon.
-For example, if we defined iterators for rank-1 `mdspan` and `mdarray`, we could rely on `transform` and `transform_reduce` for most of the vector-vector operations.
+By analogy with the "Thin BLAS," we could reduce the number of new functions, by relying on functionality either already in C++, or likely to enter C++ soon.
+For example, if we defined iterators for rank-1 `basic_mdspan` and `basic_mdarray`, we could rely on `transform` and `transform_reduce` for most of the vector-vector operations.